moyano83/functional-programming-in-scala/README.md

 ### Test case minimization

-Ideally we’d like our framework to find the smallest or simplest failing test case, there are two general approaches we could take:
+Ideally we'd like our framework to find the smallest or simplest failing test case, there are two general approaches we could take:

     * Shrinking: After a failing test case, run a separate procedure to minimize the test case by decreasing its size until it no longer fails
     * Sized generation: generate our test cases in order of increasing size and complexity until we find a failure